Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 September 2025 00.23.15 UTC
+- WIB: Selasa, 2 September 2025 01.35.28 UTC
-- WITA: Selasa, 2 September 2025 01.23.15 UTC
+- WITA: Selasa, 2 September 2025 02.35.28 UTC
-- WIT: Selasa, 2 September 2025 02.23.15 UTC
+- WIT: Selasa, 2 September 2025 03.35.28 UTC

 Kutipan Inspiratif:
-"From there to here, and here to there, funny things are everywhere."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: funny
+Kategori: success